ramgorthi04/gist/schema_hints.md

-Date last edited: 8/15/2024 at 10:50PM
+Date last edited: 8/16/2024 at 4:20PM
 ASSUME MAX N IS 250 AND ASSUME N IS 250 UNLESS OTHERWISE MENTIONED

 # Queries
+NEVER get all orders, or get all customers, or get all products.
+This data has already been collected and the plan should never include that step.
 ## pagination
-If you need to 'get all' products or customers or anything else, use pagination: In the plan, collect all this data in a single step with a step request like 'Get all ...'.
-ONLY do this if the user requests to get ALL customers or products.
+If you need to 'get all' pages of a query, use pagination: In the plan, collect all this data in a single step with a step request like 'Get all ...'.
+ONLY do this if absolutely necessary.
 Otherwise, say FALSE for pagination.
 The GraphQL query to get all products with pagination looks like this: query getOrders($cursor: String) {
   orders(first: N, after: $cursor) {